Alexander-Nestle/Places-Insight/README.md

 ##### Output:

-The Key to the document
+The Keys to a list of documents matching the query string.

 ##### Algorithm:

 1. Run query on each token and come up with a combined query result

-2. Run ranking function and return query results (doc_key), ranking function used here is BM25
+2. Run ranking function and return query results (doc_key), ranking function used here is BM25 with topic  weight.

+### 2.3.4 Ranking

+The Ranking function is implemented through `PlaceRank.py`

+It is singled out from search module in consideration of customizing purpose

+#### Input:

+1. Indexing file (dataindex.json) generated from Indexing phase
+2. doc file (containing document meta info, say length) generated from indexing phase
+3. topic modeling score (from query) generated from query

+#### Output:

+1. A list of result in the order of ranking score (descending)

+#### Algorithm:

+1. Calculate the score of each query result using BM25
+2. Calculate the topic score based on query topic (inferred from query string) and document topic;
+3. Generate  a weighted BM25 output (the weight is the topic score)

-### 2.3.4 Show
+### 2.3.5 Show

 Implemented through `PlaceShow.py`